 - Level 2 Defensive Driver Training

-- Employee—All full-time and part-time faculty and staff, student assistants, occasional, seasonal and temporary employees, volunteers, non-paid affiliates and any others acting on behalf of KSU.
+- Employee—All full-time and part-time faculty and staff, student workers, occasional, seasonal and temporary employees, volunteers, non-paid affiliates and any others acting on behalf of KSU.

 - Vehicle—Any vehicle used for KSU business.
 KSU owned and controlled vehicles, rental vehicles from fleet or an outside agency using the State rental program, golf carts, gators and personal vehicles used while on KSU business.